 The halo assembly provides the greatest control of all cervical appliances.
-The basic components of this orthosis are the halo ring, distraction rods, shoulder dars, and a distal fixation component.
+The basic components of this orthosis are the halo ring, distraction rods, shoulder bars, and a distal fixation component.
 The halo encircles the skull and is secured in place by fixation pins that penetrate several millimeters into the skull.
-The upper and lower ends of the length-adjustable distraction rods are attached, ospectively, to the halo and to the shoulder bars which, in turn, are attached to a distal fixation component which may be a vest, body jacket, pelvic girdle, pelvic hoop, or femoral transfixing pins.
+The upper and lower ends of the length-adjustable distraction rods are attached, respectively, to the halo and to the shoulder bars which, in turn, are attached to a distal fixation component which may be a vest, body jacket, pelvic girdle, pelvic hoop, or femoral transfixing pins.

 It is able to rigidly fix the head with respect to the thorax.

-Amount of axial load reduction depends on upward force applied to the head by the distraction rods.
+Amount of axial load reduction depends on the upward force applied to the head by the distraction rods.

 Get more stuff on Musculoskeltal Health